domlobo/pscircle-fork/README.md

 ## Performance

-When compiled with `#define PSC_PRINT_TIME 1` cpu time and wall time for different stages will be printed:
+When you compile *pscircle* with `#define PSC_PRINT_TIME 1` cpu time and wall time for different stages will be printed:

 Execution times of printing the image to X11 root window: